Investing In Water Stocks

 On the bright side, treatment technologies for removing the harmful components from wastewater have become increasingly effective.
 They may actually allow it to become a potential source of valuable raw materials – including water and energy – that can be used productively for energy and irrigation.

 One company involved specifically in the water treatment sector is Danaher (NYSE: DHR).
-Meanwhile, Veolia Environnement ADR (NYSE: VE) and Suez Environnement ADR (OTC: SZEVY), two French companies, are hard at work in the water services business.
+Meanwhile, Veolia Environnement (OTC: VEOEY) a French company, is hard at work in the water services business.

 Those plants are currently very expensive and energy-intensive.
 And while the cost does continue to come down as we make progress using membrane treatment to eliminate the salt, we haven’t yet reached a point where it is really economical.

 Still, there are companies working hard to change the status quo.
-That includes Energy Recovery (Nasdaq: ERII), Consolidated Water (Nasdaq: CWCO), Dow Chemical (NYSE: DOW) and General Electric (NYSE: GE).
+That includes Energy Recovery (Nasdaq: ERII), Consolidated Water (Nasdaq: CWCO) and General Electric (NYSE: GE).

 Water, Water Everywhere and Not a Drop to Drink